Can you invest in Blue Origin stock? Not today. Below we’ll explore the company’s long-term prospects and the potential for an IPO.

 Is Blue Origin Publicly Traded?

-No, Blue Origin is still privately owned.
+No, Blue Origin is not publicly traded.

 Blue Origin was founded in 2000 by Jeff Bezos.
 Bezos has sold Amazon stock over the years to fund Blue Origin privately.